Why Protein Is So Good for Weight Loss

 • Pistachios

 People often think of protein as something that comes from animal sources.
-Animal protein like chicken, turkey, and fish are excellent protein sources, but there are plenty of plant-based sources of protein that can be just as beneficial for weight loss.
+Animal protein like chicken breast or thighs, lean meats, turkey, and fish are excellent protein sources, but there are plenty of plant-based sources of protein that can be just as beneficial for weight loss.
 One study compared two diets that either emphasized plant or animal-based protein sources, and both led to comparable amounts of weight loss.

 Greek yogurt, cottage cheese, and eggs are also high in protein.
 One study found that eating eggs for breakfast increased satiety (feelings of fullness) significantly more than eating a bagel for breakfast.